handsontable/handsontable/docs/content/guides/formulas/formula-calculation.md

 | [`12.x.x`](https://github.com/handsontable/handsontable/releases/tag/12.0.0) and higher | [`^2.0.0`](https://github.com/handsontable/hyperformula/releases/tag/2.0.0)                                    |

 ::: tip
-You can use the `'internal-use-in-handsontable'` license key only in those HyperFormula instances that are connected to a Handsontable instance.

 To use HyperFormula outside of a Handsontable instance (e.g., on a server), you need a dedicated [HyperFormula license key](https://hyperformula.handsontable.com/guide/license-key.html).
 For details, [contact our Sales Team](https://handsontable.com/get-a-quote).
 :::